 - High School Equivalency Scores

 - Please note that SAT/ACT exams are not required, nor will they be considered through the Spring 2023 admissions cycle.
+CUNY will revise its testing policy to test optional effective Fall 2023 through Spring 2025.
+First-year applicants can choose whether to submit SAT or ACT exam scores as part of their application.
 For more information, visit the CUNY Temporary Suspension of Standardized Testing Requirements information page.

 Baccalaureate Degree Programs